Courageous (film)

-Courageous is a 2011 American independent Christian drama film directed by Alex Kendrick and written by Kendrick with his brother Stephen Kendrick.
-It is the fourth film by Sherwood Pictures, the creators of Flywheel, Facing the Giants, and Fireproof.
+Courageous is a 2011 American independent Christian drama film directed and written by Alex Kendrick with his brother Stephen Kendrick.
+It is the fourth film by Sherwood Pictures, the creators of Flywheel (2003), Facing the Giants (2006), and Fireproof (2008).

+Alex Kendrick stars in the film, along with Ken Bevel and Kevin Downes.
+About half of the cast and crew were volunteers from Sherwood Baptist Church, while the remainder were brought on through invitation-only auditions.
 Filming in Albany, Georgia concluded in June 2010.
 The film was marketed by Sony's Provident Films, which also marketed their previous films.

-The film was directed by Alex Kendrick, who co-wrote its screenplay with his brother Stephen Kendrick.
-Alex Kendrick also stars in the film, along with Ken Bevel and Kevin Downes.
-About half of the cast and crew were volunteers from Sherwood Baptist Church, while the remainder were brought on through invitation-only auditions.

 Courageous was released in the United States by Sony Pictures Releasing on September 30, 2011.
 The film was produced with a budget of $2 million, but on its opening weekend, it grossed $2 million in pre-sales alone and grossed $9.1 million total for the weekend.
 It grossed a total of $35.7 million, over 17 times its budget.
-The film opened to generally negative reviews from secular critics but generally positive reviews from Christian critics.
-An extended, remastered cut of the film titled Courageous Legacy was released on September 24, 2021 with Tristar Pictures not involving and Kendrick Brothers Productions co-producing, marking this the fourth film produced by their company, and the fifth and final film produced by Sherwood Pictures.
+The film opened to generally negative reviews from film critics but generally positive reviews from Christian critics.
+An extended, remastered cut of the film titled Courageous Legacy was released on September 24, 2021 with TriStar not being involved and Kendrick Brothers Productions co-producing, marking this the fourth film produced by their company, and the fifth and final film produced by Sherwood Pictures.
 It features a new ending set ten years after the original movie, 15 minutes of new scenes, new special effects, and is upscaled to 4K resolution.
-To date, this is the last Kendrick Brothers film to be distributed by Sony Pictures Releasing.